Searching for Ultra-Light Axions with Twisted Cavity Resonators of Anyon Rotational Symmetry with Bulk Modes of Non-Zero Helicity: AXION MODIFIED ELECTRODYNAMICS

-The photon-axion coupling from Eq.(\ref{AxInt}) modifies parts of the electrodynamic equations of motion proportionally to the dynamic theta parameter, $\Theta(t)=g_{a\gamma\gamma}a(t)$.
-Considering the action density for the electromagnetic and axion fields, it has been shown that a set of modified Maxwell's equations may be written as \cite{Sikivie:1984vr},
+The photon-axion coupling from Eq.(\ref{AxInt}) modifies parts of the electrodynamic equations of motion proportionally to the dynamic normalised coupling parameter, $\Theta(t)=g_{a\gamma\gamma}a(t)$.
+Considering the action density for the electromagnetic and axion fields, it has been shown that a set of modified Maxwell's equations may be written as \cite{Sikivie:1984vr,Wilczek:1987aa},

 Correspondingly, the axion equation of motion in the non-relativistic limit leads to a solution of harmonic form, and in the quasi-static limit the local axion field has no spatial dependence, simply given by,